Blue Light Card Ltd (Blue Light Card, we, our, us) respects your privacy and is committed to protecting your personal data.

 We have set out below a description of all the ways we plan to use your personal data, and which of the lawful bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
+Note that we may process your personal data for more than one lawful basis depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific lawful basis we are relying on to process your personal data where more than one ground has been set out in the table below.

 |Purpose/ Activity||Lawful basis for processing|